-H.Additional Information
+H. Additional Information

 1. Is the permittee relying on another entity to satisfy any permit obligations?
-X Yes No If "Yes," provide the name(s) of other entities and an explanation of their responsibilities (add more spaces or pages if needed) Name and Explanation: City of Port Neches: see explanation below Name and Explanation: City of Nederland: see explanation below Name and Explanation: City of Port Arthur: see explanation below Name and Explanation: Jefferson County Drainage District No. 7; see explanation below Name and Explanation: Jefferson County: see explanation below All permittees listed in this annual report are participating members in the Jefferson County Stormwater Quality Coalition and are responsible for the implementation of the programs as in dictated in the "MS4 Responsibilities" section of the SWMP.
-Some of the activities are being conducted as a group, such as the development of publiceducation materials, guidance documents, standard operating procedures, and SWMP meetings.
+X Yes No If "Yes," provide the name(s) of other entities and an explanation of their responsibilities (add more spaces or pages if needed) Name and Explanation: City of Port Neches: see explanation below Name and Explanation: City of Nederland: see explanation below Name and Explanation: City of Port Arthur; see explanation below Name and Explanation: Jefferson County Drainage District No. 7 ; see explanation below Name and Explanation: Jefferson County: see explanation below All permittees listed in this annual report are participating members in the Jefferso County Stormwater Quality Coalition and are responsible for the implementation of the programs as in dictated in the "MS4 Responsibilities" section of the SWMP.
+Some of the activities are being conducted as a group, such as the development of publiceducation materials, guidance documents, standard operating procedures, and SWM meetings.
+Information included in this report for public education materials is combined data for all members of the coalition.
 2.a.
 Is the permittee part of a group sharing a SWMP with other entities?
 Yes X No 2.b.
 If "yes," is this a system-wide annual report including information for all permittees?
-N/A Yes No
+N/A YesNo